 Boondocking in Georgia is a longstanding tradition in which adventurers come to escape the daily grind and indulge in leisurely days of fishing and hiking.
 Enjoy coffee and a glorious sunrise at Walter F. George Lake, or leave behind the sights and sounds of civilization in the dense wilderness areas near the Chattahoochee National Forest.
 Whether you want to fish in a mountain stream or have a summit all to yourself, Georgia has a free campsite to suit.
-The weather is welcoming and warm year round, so it’s always the right time for an escape.
+The weather is welcoming and warm year round, so it’s always the right time for dry camping in Georgia.

 Boondocking Sites in Georgia